 They’re very contagious.
 They can spread when someone who's infected coughs or sneezes.
 Droplets containing the virus fly into the air and land on surfaces.

-Your child can catch the virus when she touches the hand of someone who has it or a toy or other object held by someone who has it and then touches her mouth, nose, or eyes.
-It spreads quickly with children because they’re more likely to put their hands on their face.
+Your child can catch the virus when they touch the hand of someone who has it or a toy or other object held by someone who has it and then touches their mouth, nose, or eyes.
+It spreads quickly with children because they’re more likely to put their hands on their face and in their mouths.

 Each type of adenovirus can affect you differently: